 - Cause: Cream cheese was too cold

-- Solution: Let sit 15 more minutes at room temperature
+- Solution: Let sit 15 more minutes at room temperature, then beat again

 - Prevention: Remove cream cheese from fridge 45 minutes before starting